pavelbrunko/Briefing-notes-on-working-with-Git/README.md

 This is a breafing notes about main Git and GitHub commands.
-You can use it when you forget some og them.
+You can use it when you forget some of them.
 Let's start from some basic bash commands, which can help you to work with your machine throught the terminal.
-- Check where are you now on your machune:
+- Check where are you now on your machine:
 ```bash
 $ pwd
 ```
-- Change the direction:
+- Change the directory:
 ```bash
 $ cd 'new_path'
 ```